brianom95/brianom95.github.io/_posts/2023-07-28-irish-munros.md

 #### The Sub 48hr Attempt

-Sean Ennis & I planned to make it happen in June 2022.
+Seán Ennis & I planned to make it happen in June 2022.
 I had been hiking and running all year so I felt ready, but we ended up changing it to a two day challenge last minute.
-This was the right decision for Sean, and ultimately proved useful to try the route in full daylight.
+This was the right decision at the time, and ultimately proved useful to try the route in full daylight.
 Two days is probably what I'd recommend to others looking at this challenge also.
 It was rewardingly tough, but still fun, with none of the delirious hallucinations of a 24hr attempt.

 We started with Lugnaquilla, then Galty Mór and camped at the base of Carrauntoohil.
 The second day was longer, with a specific loop around the Macgillycuddy Reeks, before finishing with Mount Brandon.
 Tough terrain and long drives made it far from easy, so I was proud and happy to have finished it.
-In a way it felt like this might tick the box for me having hiked them all, but deep down I knew a time would come for another attempt.
+In a way it felt like this might tick the box for me having hiked them all, but deep down I knew a time would be back for another attempt.

 <p align="center" width="100%">
     <img width="400" src="/images/munro2.webp">